 The seventeenth Sustainable Development Goal is arguably the most important Goal as it supports partnerships, knowledge sharing and cooperation for access to science, technology and innovation.

 Universities play an important role in achieving the UN Sustainable Development Goals (SDGs).
-Leicester has embedded SDGs within our Social Impact Strategy.
 The University was one of the first UK higher education institutions to sign the SDG Accord, in September 2017.
 We have continued to map of our academic contributions to the SDGs.

 The University is represented on the core Leicester Environmental Experts Reference Group that advises on sustainability alongside De Montfort University, the City and County Councils and many other stakeholders.